LumingWu/ContainSubstring/README.md

 /* I think i am confused here */
 It is useful when a user often search for a specific substring.
 Similar to the idea of a cache, just have a set of substrings that the user searched.
 For a certain requirments, create such DFA and run it for next run.
 And the DFA can be store in a hashtable.

-IDE - Netbean, Compiler - Cygwin
+IDE - Netbean, Compiler - gcc